javascript-obfuscator/javascript-obfuscator/README.md

 ### `debugProtectionInterval`
 Type: `boolean` Default: `false`

-##### :warning: Can freeze browser even while Developer Tools are disabled!
+##### :warning: Can freeze your browser!
 Use at own risk.

+If checked, an interval is used to force the debug mode on the Console tab, making it harder to use other features of the Developer Tools.
 Works if `debugProtection` is enabled.

-Force enable debug mode in some browsers (mainly WebKit-based) when Developer Tools panel is enabled, even after page is loaded.

 ### `disableConsoleOutput`
 Type: `boolean` Default: `true`

-Disable `console.log`, `console.info`, `console.error` and `console.warn` messages output into the browser console.
+Disables the use of `console.log`, `console.info`, `console.error` and `console.warn` by replacing them with empty functions.
+This makes the use of the debugger harder.

+### `domainLock`
+Type: `string[]` Default: `[]`

+Locks the obfuscated source code so it only runs on specific domains and/or sub-domains.
+This makes really hard for someone just copy and paste your source code and run elsewhere.

+##### Multiple domains and sub-domains
+It's possible to lock your code to more than one domain or sub-domain.
+For instance, to lock it so the code only runs on **www.example.com** add `www.example.com`, to make it work on any sub-domain from example.com, use `.example.com`.

 ### `encodeUnicodeLiterals`
 Type: `boolean` Default: `false`

 ##### :warning: `unicodeArray` option must be enabled

-This option can slightly slow down your code speed.
+This option can slightly slow down your script.

-All literals in Unicode array become encoded in Base64.
-To decode strings, a special function will be inserted on the page under `unicodeArray` node.
+Encode all string literals of the `unicodeArray` using base64 and inserts a special function that it's used to decode it back at runtime.

 ### `reservedNames`
 Type: `string[]` Default: `[]`

-Disable obfuscation of variable names, function names and names of function parameters that match the passed RegExp pattern.
+Disables the obfuscation of variables names, function names and function parameters that match the Regular Expression used.

 Example:
 ```javascript